Talking to the People: Consulting on the Republic

 My experience was that community consultation about human rights could sometimes raise great hopes in community groups, particularly those which had a history of repression and marginalisation.
 They tended to see legal protection of rights as a panacea for all types of problems, when of course it can only ever be one of many strategies.
 They would endorse the work of the consultation committee with such enthusiasm and I would often feel a damp squib as I explained all the limitations of our proposals.

-So, while it’s necessary to explain why taking the idea of an Australian republic seriously is significant, I think it is also necessary to be modest in describing what effect it will have.
+So, while its necessary to explain why taking the idea of an Australian republic seriously is significant, I think it is also necessary to be modest in describing what effect it will have.

 Conclusion